nlesc-sherlock/Sherlock/README.md

   - Boost the parent project: give a project access to the skills and knowledge 30 engineers instead of 2.
   - eStep: producing generic tools, knowledge and research for eStep.

-## Sprint dates

-All sprints will consists of three consecutive days (Tuesday to Thurday).
-The dates are:

-- 20-22 October
-- 1-3 December
-- 12-14 Januari
-- 16-18 Februari

-Note that some of the teams may need to plan a preparation session _before_ the first sprint, e.g., to arrange access to certain hardware or datasets.

 ## Team Topics